Vyral/amy-wengerd/_posts/2022-06-24-how-interest-rates-are-affecting-our-market.md

   - Real Estate
 excerpt: Why rising interest rates are a good thing for our real estate market.
 enclosure:
-pullquote: 'This more balanced market is exactly what we needed. '
+pullquote: This more balanced market is exactly what we needed.
 enclosure_type: video/mp4
 enclosure_time:
 use_video_image: false